The syzygy distinguisher: Minimal resolutions and graded Betti numbers

 Now let $r\geq4$, and assume inductively for all $3\leq i\leq r-1$ we have constructed a basis $\mathcal{B}_i$ of $M_{i-1,i}$, consisting of $\beta_{i-1,i}$ vectors, each of which has its entries indexed by $\mathcal{M}_1\times\mathcal{B}_{i-1}$. \begin{definition} The degree $r$ blockwise Macaulay matrix of $\mathcal{B}_{r-1},\mathcal{B}_{r-2}$ is the matrix \beq \mat{M}_{r}\in\F^{\:k\beta_{r-2,r-1}\,\times\,\binom{k+1}{2}\beta_{r-3,r-2}} \eeq with rows indexed by $\mathcal{M}_1\times\mathcal{B}_{r-1}$ and columns indexed by $\mathcal{M}_2\times\mathcal{B}_{r-2}$: the row corresponding to $(X_a,\mot{s})\in\mathcal{M}_1\times\mathcal{B}_{r-1}$, where $\mot{s}=(s_{X_b,\mot{t}})_{X_b\in\mathcal{M}_1,\mot{t}\in\mathcal{B}_{r-2}}$, has entry $s_{X_b,\mot{t}}$ at position corresponding to $(X_aX_b,\mot{t})\in\mathcal{M}_2\times\mathcal{B}_{r-2}$, and $0$ elsewhere. \end{definition} (Said otherwise, the rows of $\mat{M}_r$ are formed by multiplying all $\mot{s}\in\mathcal{B}_{r-1}$ by all variables $X_a$, where each $\mot{s}$ is seen as a formal sum $\mot{s}=\sum_{\mot{t}\in\mathcal{B}_{r-2}}L_{\mot{t}}[\mot{t}]$ whose coefficients are linear forms $L_{\mot{t}}=\sum_{1\leq b\leq k}s_{X_b,\mot{t}}X_b$, resulting in formal sums $X_a\mot{s}=\sum_{\mot{t}\in\mathcal{B}_{r-2}}(X_aL_{\mot{t}})[\mot{t}]$ whose coefficients are quadratic forms.)

 Then by \eqref{Mii+1_noyau_itere}, $M_{r-1,r}$ is the left kernel of $\mat{M}_{r}$, and we proceed.

 All this is summarized in Algorithm~\ref{algobases}.

+An implementation can be found in \cite{githubsyzygies}, which was used to compute all the examples in this text.

-Observe that our computation only relies on mere linear algebra, and does not make use of any Gröbner basis theory.
+Observe that this algorithm only relies on mere linear algebra, and does not make use of any Gröbner basis theory.
 However, the two topics are clearly related.
-In particular, the many linear algebra optimizations used in Gröbner basis algorithms could certainly apply in our context.
+In particular, the many linear algebra optimizations used in Gröbner basis algorithms certainly apply here also.
+This will be discussed later in the text, when we'll deal with complexity estimates.